 To meet customers and employees where they are, enterprises are starting to create short, snackable videos that engage deeply and get their messages across quickly.
 These videos can be anything from a quick analysis on current financial markets for your customers, to a video message explaining updates to your health insurance policy for employees.

-Amid the current economic slowdown, we anticipate more organizations to shift to cloud video production.
+Amid the current economic slowdown, we anticipate more organizations to shift to end-to-end video creation.
 This technology provides a more cost-effective alternative to expensive external agencies and production houses.

-In addition to helping companies meet tough budget cuts in the year ahead, cloud video production enables faster speed to market and more scale across the organization.
-Improved speed and scale will play a key role in meeting higher demand for video content with less resources.
+In addition to helping companies meet tough budget cuts in the year ahead, using one platform for everything needed to create and share video enables faster speed to market and more scale across the organization.
+Improved speed and scale will play a key role in meeting the higher demand for video content with fewer resources.

 3. Asynchronous video communications